Saturday 28 February Published at 00:00

 Issued by the Met Office

-The public should be aware of the potential for disruption to travel.
+The public should be aware of the potential for disruption to travel and power supplies.

-There are flood warnings in force across ten following locations:
+There are no flood warnings currently in force

 About the Met Office Weather Warnings